movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

 ## Scenario 1.
 Install Veeam Backup & Replication
 The purpose of this scenario is to allow Veeam Backup & Replication gain visibility into the virtual infrastructure.

+### Install Veeam Backup & Replication
+- This is not a scripted section - Does not mean it can't be...

 ### Add Managed Servers
 - **Steps 1 through 10** - Add a vCenter server to Veeam.
 This can be accomplished by using the `Add-VeeamVCServer.ps1` script.